Skip to main content

 15 mentions Positive Neutral Negative

-• “The most noticeable thing about this game is its complete lack of gimmicks - there are no evil chickens or freakish eyebrows - there's no whimsical story or pop-culture jokes (well - nearly none!) - the graphics aren't deliberately low-rez or based on pre-amazonian pig carvings or whatever else either!”
+• “The most noticeable thing about this game is its complete lack of gimmicks - there are no evil chickens or freakish eyebrows - no whimsical story or pop-culture jokes (well, nearly none!) - the graphics aren't deliberately low-res or based on pre-Amazonian pig carvings or whatever else either!”

 • “It's time for indie devs to start putting some effort into artwork, graphic design, and assets in their games.”